SplooshAI/hello-world/README.md

 > **Note:** Automatic deployment is temporarily disabled until coordination with the infrastructure team for project setup is complete.

+**Important Context:** This hello-world project is technically configured for deployment to the Sploosh.AI environment as a subdomain and project.
+However, since this repository serves primarily as a template and reference implementation, the deployment workflow has been intentionally disabled to prevent accidental deployments from unsuspecting engineers.

 To deploy this application:

 1. Contact the infrastructure team to set up the necessary deployment environment